ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 * [Exploiting insecure Certificate Validation in iOS](https://www.youtube.com/watch?v=bWidokJKuUc)
 * [certmitm demo](https://www.youtube.com/watch?v=h0HeTBfKLhQ)

 You are free to use **tools of your choice** to complete this task, however we highly suggest getting started with Aapo Oksman's [certmitm](https://github.com/aapooksman/certmitm) tool.
 For full credit you should demonstrate the usage of your tool of choice on **multiple different application types** such as; mobile applications, web applications, games and/or other software to see if they are implementing certificate validation properly.
 You should create/acquire different kind of certificates to test with such as: self-signed certificates, real certificates with replaced keys and CA issued certificates.
+It is important to note that there is no one right way to complete this task, you could for example route your browser traffic through the proxy or use your laptop as a hotspot that routes mobile devices traffic through the proxy.
 Sometimes the best thing you can do after a failed certificate validation is to retry a couple times to see if you can get further.

 The overall process should look like the following:
 1. Acquire/create certificates
 2. Run a proxy to intercept TLS connections
-3. Use a tool to test if the certificates get validated
+3. Connect clients through the proxy
-4. Connect clients through the proxy
+4. Use a tool to test if the certificates get validated
 5. Report your results